Sudan: FFC-DB convenes in Cairo, calls for global action to open vital aid routes

 Members of the FFC-DB during a meeting led by Minni Minawi (seen wearing a red cap) in Cairo, the capital of Egypt, yesterday (Photo @MubarakArdol via X).jpeg

-The Political Communication Committee of the Forces for Freedom and Change – Democratic Bloc (FFC-DB)* held an important meeting in Cairo, the capital of Egypt, yesterday, chaired by the Governor of Darfur Minni Minawi, who also serves as the committee’s chairperson.
-A number of leaders from the FFC-DB also attended the meeting.
+The Political Communication Committee of the Forces for Freedom and Change-Democratic Bloc (FFC-DB) held a meeting in Cairo, the capital of Egypt, yesterday, chaired by Darfur Governor Minni Minawi, who also serves as the committee’s chairperson.
+Several other leaders from the FFC-DB also attended the meeting.

 The Democratic Bloc condemned “indiscriminate attacks by the Rapid Support Forces (RSF) militia” against civilians in El Fasher, Sennar, and other areas.
 “The attacks targeted humanitarian and commercial convoys in El Fasher, South Kordofan (Nuba Mountains), El Gezira, and Sennar”, according to the statement.